Den1al/JSShell/README.md

 * *URL* - the url of your website that contains the shell, i.e. `http://yourwebsite.com`.
 * *PORT* - the port that the your webserver listenes to.

-This method acts like a light-weight version of [BeeF](http://beefproject.com/).
+This method can be useful as a light-weight alternative to [BeeF](http://beefproject.com/).

 ##### Profit :)